 However, the big advantage of an ESIR program is two-fold.
 First, it enables the ESIR resident to take the one-year interventional fellowship instead of the two-year fellowship.
 And, second, it makes the ESIR resident more competitive in the fellowship match because they have some experience under his belt.
 Also, programs have been limiting their two-year independent fellowships for those that do not follow the ESIR pathway.

 If you attend a program that has an IR/DR program or an ESIR program, it is possible to transfer in and out of one program or another.
 However, IR/DR programs give the resident less flexibility.
 Remember, the IR/DR program maintains independence from radiology residency with its own program director and scheduling.
 Its sole goal is to create interventional radiologists.
 (Although it does happen to share the core exam with the radiology program, however).
 So, it is possible that if you decide to transfer the DR portion of the program, you may not have enough rotations available to meet the residency requirements.
 Although unlikely, you theoretically may need to find a residency slot elsewhere.

-If you are not completely sure that you are interested in interventional radiology, I would recommend you think about finding radiology residencies with an ESIR program and not to apply to a DR/IR program because a DR/IR program commits to you the process of becoming an interventionalist.
-If you go to an ESIR program, you are more likely going to have a little bit more time to decide upon going into interventional radiology later on. (but you should still make a decision as soon as possible).
-And, the ESIR program is within the confines of the diagnostic program.
+If you are not completely sure that interventional radiology interests you, I would recommend you think about finding radiology residencies with an ESIR program rather than an IR/DR program.
+Why?
+Simply, an IR/DR program commits to you the process of becoming an interventionalist.
+If you go to an ESIR program, you will more likely have a little bit more time to decide upon entering into interventional radiology later on. (but you should still make a decision as soon as possible).
+And, the ESIR program fits within the confines of the diagnostic program.
 This allows more transfer flexibility.

 So, those are my two cents.
 I hope that clarifies things a bit.
 I wish you good luck in the radiology match process!!!